Heritage and Hushpuppies: An Interview with Chef Breanna Beike

 Q: Were there favorite family dishes?

 A: My mom always did cheesecakes, homemade cookies.
 We did a lot with pork.
-Both grandparents had big gardens, but my Mom’s dad an acre of garden space.
+Both grandparents had big gardens, but my mom’s father had an acre of garden space.
 I still have his bean pot, and I remember going out there and picking green beans and dropping them into this old aluminum pot.
 (I never put it in the dishwasher!)
 Everything from the garden.
 Fresh ingredients.
 It was a huge influence, and I really learned seasonality.
 We had a house full of meat and potatoes, too.
 So delicious.
 That’s the Midwest.

 Q: Have you brought any of those dishes with you to the Pacific Northwest?

 A: Yeah, I’ve done a couple of things.
 Especially with my German heritage.
 Braised red cabbage, German potato salad.
 My dad used to make this brown gravy and put it on everything, so I made this lamb and meatball dish last fall and called it “Walt’s Brown Sauce.”
-I have a lot of mom’s recipes that I’ll use for things.
+I have a lot of Mom’s recipes that I’ll use for things.
 Little bits from her menu.

 Q: Are you a bit of a celebrity when you make it back to the Midwest?